turingschool/front-end-curriculum/projects/module-1/tic-tac-toe-solo.md

 * **2:**

   - Developer makes attempts to write DRY CSS by having at least 1 example of using a class to apply a styling rule block to multiple elements.
+  - There is no use of the `!important` tag.
+One exception may be for a `.hidden` class.
   - The design of the page does not match the overall layout provided in the comp.

 * **1:**